GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-13 02:38:33 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-13 02:50:56 IST

 Current Weather in Coimbatore:
-Temperature: 27.32 °C
+Temperature: 23.88 °C
-Condition: broken clouds
+Condition: mist